JernauMoratGurgeh666/JernauMoratGurgeh666/README.md

 # 🎯 Looking for a new perm challenge.

-I would love to help a US ad agency setup and run an AI department.
+😍 I would love to help a US ad agency setup and run an AI department.

-Or supercharge an AI company's marketing with 20+ years of international expertise.
+⚡️ Or supercharge an AI company's marketing with 20+ years of international expertise.

 💪🏻 I’m working on my Data Science certification – until 28th of November 2023.

+📊 Enjoy an overview of my business skills and former projects: www.EliasKouloures.com

 📫 You can email me via: Elias.Kouloures@gmail.com